_ _ _

 3. Run the application: flask run

 There's many ways to run a Flask application.
 Honestly, you could just throw flask run into a screen and call it a day.
-But you can look up how to set up a Flask app to run with Gunicorn if you want to do things proper.
+But you can look up how to set up a Flask app to run with Waitress if you want to do things proper.

 Setting up the domain